Five Manchester City players to miss Chelsea game with Covid-19 as Guardiola hits back at Everton | Goal.com

 The Toffees would have been without several senior first-team players and Guardiola insisted they wanted to play, but the game was called off because of concerns about player welfare.

 "I prefer the statement of Carlo than the one from the club," Guardiola said.
-"We spoke with the Premier League, like the one with Mikel Arteta in the first lockdown, we cancelled the game.
+"We spoke with the Premier League, like the one with Mikel Arteta in the first lockdown when he announced he had a positive result, we cancelled the game.

+"We would have loved to play against Everton.
+We are going to go to Goodison Park when James [Rodriguez], [Luca] Digne, Allan, Richarlison can play.
+We are going to beat them with all of them.

 West Ham manager David Moyes and Tottenham boss Jose Mourinho has also questioned the decision of the Premier League to postpone three matches, with Aston Villa's trip to Newcastle and Fulham's clash with Tottenham also called off because of the coronavirus pandemic.